biomedbigdata/website/content/authors/judith_bernett/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- BSc and MSc students
+- PhD students
 - Members

-weight: 6
+weight: 1
 ---

-I'm a bioinformatics master's student at TUM and LMU and joined the Chair of Experimental Bioinformatics for my bachelor's thesis.
-Here, I developed a risk score for mortality prediction in patients undergoing transcatheter aortic valve implantation.
-Currently, I am working as a HiWi at the chair.
+I joined the Chair of Experimental Bioinformatics in 2020 for my bachelor's thesis, in which I developed a risk score for mortality prediction in patients undergoing transcatheter aortic valve implantation.
+Afterward, I stayed on as a HiWi, contributing to computational systems biology and network medicine projects.
+This work included disease module mining (ROBUST method), in silico drug repurposing (NeDRex platform), and CYANUS, a platform for CyTOF data and differential expression analysis.
+My master's thesis investigated deep sequence-based PPI prediction methods, which claimed to achieve almost perfect accuracies, and revealed that these performances were exclusively due to data leakage of sequence similarities and node degrees.
+In March 2023, I will start my Ph.D. in this group, contributing to the project DROP2AI, which focuses on drug response predictions using Proteomics and AI.